 - Special considerations.
 How does the animal interact with other livestock species?
 Does it have the potential to damage pastures in unexpected ways?
 Are certain types of genetics better suited to grazing than others?

-This series will eventually cover cattle, equines, swine, sheep, goats, and poultry.
-Check back periodically as new posts are added.
+The following posts cover cattle, equines, swine, sheep, goats, and poultry.